What is ‘Net Zero’ for a Digital Business?

 What we Mean by ‘Digital Business’

 Digital products and services now enable most organizations.
 While nearly every business is a digital business in some way, those that operate exclusively digital practices face a unique set of challenges when it comes to creating meaningful climate impact.
+This is especially true when it comes to artificial intelligence, which carries with it significant ethics and sustainability challenges.

 What is Net Zero?